dammyammy/lara-pay-ng/readme.md

-# A One in all Nigerian Payment solution for Laravel 5
+# Nigerian Payment Gateway Solution for Laravel 5
+- Supports Multiple Gateways with a single API approach, meaning Integration is the same across board in code

-*** Do Not Use, Currently been developed to be compatible with the latest version of Laravel.
+*** Do Not Use, Currently being developed to be compatible with the latest version of Laravel.

 Aiming to Integrate as much Payment Gateways As Possible

-TODO
-- Refactor Code
-- Create a Simple Straightforward API
-- Ability to Handle Transaction From Start to Finish
-- Back everything up with Tests.

 Gateways Currently being Looked at

+- GTPay
+- WebPay
 - CashEnvoy
 - SimplePay

 Currently Supported (Would be perfected soon)
-- GTPay
-- WebPay

 - VoguePay

 # To Install